skysnip3z/Algorithms/README.md

-# Algorithms
+# Algorithms & Data
-A menagerie of practising algorithms & Data
+A menagerie of practising Algorithms & Data